fredhutchio/git_github_intro/class3.md

 you'll now see the `recipe` branch available there, ready to compare and submit as a pull request.

-If, instead, you wanted to incorporate the changes from `recipe` into your own `master` branch, you could switch to the `master` branch in your local repository:
+If, instead, you wanted to incorporate the changes from `recipe` into your own `main` branch, you could switch to the `main` branch in your local repository:

-		git checkout master
+		git checkout main

 Then execute the merge:

-		git merge recipe master
+		git merge recipe main

 This adds the change you made in `recipe` to your default branch.